onc-healthit/del-aware/README.md

 # DEL-AWARE

 DEL-AWARE is a tool for automating the application of requirements sourced from a USCDI+ Data Element List (DEL) to a FHIR Implementation Guide (IG).
 It is intended to be used to help generate and maintain these IGs over time.
-DEL-AWARE was primarily written with [QI-Core](http://hl7.org/fhir/us/qicore) and [USCDI+ Quality](https://uscdiplus.healthit.gov/uscdiplus) in mind, but other USCDI+ domains and FHIR IGs may find utility as well.
+DEL-AWARE was primarily written with [US Quality Core](https://github.com/FHIR/us-quality-core) and [USCDI+ Quality](https://uscdiplus.healthit.gov/uscdiplus) in mind, but other USCDI+ domains and FHIR IGs may find utility as well.

 DEL-AWARE ingests an IG, a USCDI+ Data Element List with IG profile and element mappings, and updates the IG source to reference all the elements listed in the data element list via Profile extension tagging.
 It also generates and adds CapabilityStatement(s), SearchParameter(s), narratives (key element summary and profile introductions), ModelInfo files, and more.